General Landscape Uses:

 Pendent, the leaves about 2-6 inches in length.
 Spreading across the limestone and forming small or sometimes large colonies.

-Miami-Dade, Broward and Palm Beach Counties; West Indies and Central America.
-Rare north of the Miami River.
-In Broward County, know only from Fern Forest Nature Center.
+Miami-Dade, Broward, and Palm Beach counties, and disjust to Volusia County where first collected in 2008; West Indies and Central America.
+Extremely rare north of the Miami River.

 Map of select IRC data from peninsular Florida.